 Hurricane Dorian And The Islands Of The Bahamas

 NASSAU, Bahamas, Aug.
-30, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian which is expected to become a major hurricane today, Friday, August 30, and remain extremely dangerous through the weekend as it moves near the Northwest Bahamas and the Florida Peninsula.
+31, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian, which is now a Category 4 hurricane that is expected to remain extremely dangerous through the weekend as it slowly moves west, tracking to be near or over the Northwestern Bahamas on Sunday, September 1.

+"This is a dynamic weather system that we are monitoring closely to ensure the safety of our residents and visitors," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
+"The Bahamas is an archipelago with more than 700 islands and cays, spread over 100,000 square miles, which means that the effects of Hurricane Dorian will vary greatly.
+We are deeply concerned about our northern islands, yet are relieved that most of the nation, including Nassau and Paradise Island, will remain unaffected."

+Resorts and attractions in the Bahamian capital of Nassau, as well as neighboring Paradise Island, remain open.
+The Lynden Pindling International Airport (LPIA) is operating as normal today and it is anticipated that the airport will be open for operations tomorrow, Sunday, September 1, although airline schedules may vary.

-A hurricane watch remains in effect for the islands of the Northwest Bahamas: Abaco, Grand Bahama, Bimini, Berry Islands, North Eleuthera, North Andros and New Providence, which includes Nassau and Paradise Island.
-A hurricane watch means that hurricane conditions could affect the aforementioned islands within 48 hours.
+A hurricane warning remains in effect for portions of the Northwest Bahamas: Abaco, Grand Bahama, Bimini, Berry Islands, North Eleuthera and New Providence, which includes Nassau and Paradise Island.
+A hurricane warning means that hurricane conditions could affect the aforementioned islands within 36 hours.

+A hurricane watch remains in effect for North Andros.
+A hurricane watch means that hurricane conditions could affect the aforementioned island within 48 hours.

+Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Long Island, Acklins/Crooked Island, Mayaguana and Inagua.

-Hurricane Dorian is moving toward the northwest at about 10 miles per hour and this motion is expected to continue through today.
-Maximum sustained winds are near 110 miles per hour with higher gusts.
+Hurricane Dorian is moving toward the west at about 8 miles per hour and this motion is expected to continue through today.
+Maximum sustained winds are near 150 miles per hour with higher gusts.
+Some strengthening is possible today.

-A slower, west-northwestward to westward motion is forecast to begin tonight and continue into early next week.
-On this track, Hurricane Dorian should move over the Atlantic well north of the southeastern and central Bahamas today and tomorrow, Saturday, August 31; be near or over the northwestern Bahamas on Sunday, September 1 and be near the Florida Peninsula late Monday, September 2.
+A slower, westward motion is forecast to continue.
+On this track, Hurricane Dorian should move over the Atlantic well north of the Southeastern and Central Bahamas today; be near or over the Northwestern Bahamas on Sunday, September 1 and be near the Florida Peninsula late Monday, September 2.

 The following is a status update on airports, hotels, airlines and cruise schedules at this time.